 a) A key to the reading:

-Jesus’ reaction to the demands of the disciples helps us understand a little concerning the fraternal pedagogy used by him to form his disciples.
-It shows us how he helped them to overcome “the leaven of the Pharisees and of Herod” (Mk 8:15).
+Jesus’ reaction to the demands of the disciples helps us understand a little concerning the fraternal pedagogy used by him to form His disciples.
+It shows us how He helped them to overcome “the leaven of the Pharisees and of Herod” (Mk 8:15).
 Such leaven has deep roots.
 It springs up again and again!
 But Jesus does not give up!
-He constantly fights against and criticises the wrong kind of “leaven”.
-Today too we have a leaven of the dominant ideology: the spread of the neo-liberal system, of commerce, of consumerism, of novels, of games, all deeply influencing our way of thinking and acting.
-Today too we have the leaven of the dominant ideology.
+He constantly fights against and criticizes the wrong kind of “leaven”.
+Today, too, we have a leaven of the ideologies: liberalism, commerce, consumerism, novels, games, all deeply influencing our way of thinking and acting.
 Like the disciples of Jesus, we too are not always capable of keeping up a critical attitude towards the invasion of this leaven.
 Jesus’ attitude of formator continues to help us.

 b) A division of the text to help us in our reading:

 Mark 9:30-32: the proclamation of the Passion